CORPORATE GOVERNANCE STATEMENT

 - MAINTAIN GOVERNANCE STRUCTURES AND PROCESSES THAT ARE FIT FOR PURPOSE AND SUPPORT GOOD DECISION- MAKING BY THE BOARD

 The Board is responsible to shareholders for the proper management of the Group.
 The Board is responsible for overall Group strategy, approval of major capital expenditure projects and consideration of significant financing matters and approval of Annual and Interim results and budgets.

-All directors are supplied with the Company’s continuing Obligations memorandum which is reviewed and updated regularly.
-The memorandum sets out and explains Directors responsibilities and obligations under the AIM Rules, the Market Abuse Regulation and other wider applicable legislation.
+All directors are supplied with the Company’s Continuing Obligations memorandum which is reviewed and updated as required.
+The memorandum sets out and explains the Director’s responsibilities and obligations under the AIM Rules, the Market Abuse Regulation and other wider applicable legislation.